 Each year, the EY Global Independence team establishes a program for testing compliance with personal independence confirmation requirements and with reporting of information into GMS.
-For the 2021 testing cycle, EY Gibraltar tested more than 2 partners and other personnel.
+For the 2021 testing cycle, EY Lao tested only 2 executives member (partners and other personnel).